KfirTayar/Cost-Manager-Client-Side/README.md

-# Cost Manager Web Application Project (Using React.js)
+# Cost Manager Web Application (Using React.js)

+The cost Manager App is used for tracking your daily costs due the years.
+You can get a report for every</br> month and it assists you to plan your budget and spending money in order way.

+## Features
-* The user can insert a cost by the according to the categories: date, sum, category, currency and description.
+* The user can insert a cost according to the categories: ***date, sum, category, currency, and description***.

-* The user must insert the catecories: sum, category and description.
+* The user must insert the categories: ***sum, category, and description***.

-* The data was saved in **Local Storage**.
+* Data is stored in **Local Storage**.

-* When cost was added, we can see him in the table below in the "AddCostPage" that represents the current Local Storage.
+* When cost was added, we can see it in the table below on the "AddCostPage" page that represents the current Local Storage.

-* There is an option to get a report by the categories year & month on the "GetRepotPage" page.
+* There is an option to get a filtered report by the categories ***year & month*** on the "GetRepotPage" page.

 ## Demo

-A user can insert a cost based on the following categories: date, sum, category, currency, and description.
-It is necessary to insert three categories: sum, category, and description.
-The data was stored in Local Storage.
-When a cost is added, we can see it in the table below in the "AddCostPage", which represents the current Local Storage.
-In the "GetRepotPage" page, you have the option to get a report by year & month.